aniass/Waste-Classification/README.md

 # Waste Classification

 ## General info
-The project concerns waste classification to determine if it may be recycle or not.
+The project concerns waste classification with Convolutional Neural Networks (CNN) algorithms to determine if it may be recycle or not.
+The analysis has been made in two approaches: the first includes data preparation and build model CNN to waste recognise and the second one includes CNN model with data augumentation to achieve the better results

+The dataset comes from Kaggle and can be find [here](https://www.kaggle.com/techsash/waste-classification-data).

+### Motivation
+The aim of the project is waste classification by using Deep Neural Networks.
 The dataset contains waste images recyclable and organic ones.
-In our approach we will use a Convolutional Neural Network (CNN) model with data augumentation to achieve the best results.
+We have build model to predict if the waste may be recyclable or not.
+In our analysis we used Convolutional Neural Network (CNN) model with data augumentation to get more accurate predictions and choose the best one for our purpose.

-The dataset comes from Kaggle and can be find [here](https://www.kaggle.com/techsash/waste-classification-data).

 ### Project includes: